sf-wdi-19-20/modules/How-tos/How_to_pair_program.md

 ###3.
 Check-In

-Sync up with each other frequently.
+* Sync up with each other frequently.
+It is very easy for a pair to fall out of sync.
-Be actively engaged with each other and what task is being accomplished at the moment.
+* Be actively engaged with each other and what task is being accomplished       at the moment.
-Don't be afraid to say NO!..... or yes!
+* Don't be afraid to say NO!.....or yes!

 ###4.
 Celebrate

-Celebrate the victories....
+* Celebrate the victories....
 Mandatory HIGH FIVES!.... or HUGS.
+* Celebrate the failures as well.
+They can lead to breakthroughs.

 ###5.
 Remember to Switch

-DON'T forget to switch roles!!!!! and Smile.
+* DON'T forget to switch roles!!!!! and Smile.

 ###References